Cover image from Jonathan Koppenhaver’s Twitter. 5 minute read.

 Porn fuels violence

 Many studies have found that even those who consume non-violent porn are more likely to use verbal coercion, drugs, and alcohol to push partners into sex.
+That doesn’t mean every consumer will use these tactics, of course.

 Those who consistently consume non-violent porn are also more likely to agree with statements that promote abuse and sexual aggression against women and girls.
 A meta-analysis of 33 different studies showed that watching both violent and non-violent porn increases aggressive behavior, including having violent fantasies and actually committing violent assaults.